MIC-DKFZ/trixi/Readme.md

 ### Logging API

-The logging API provides a standardized way for logging results to different backends.
+The Logging API provides a standardized way for logging results to different backends.
-The logging API supports
+The Logging API supports
 (among others):
 * Values
 * Text